Kaskade: 2006–2009: Ultra Records and Deadmau5

 In late 2006, Kaskade left OM Records and signed with Ultra Records.
-He worked with electronic musician Deadmau5 from Niagara Falls, Ontario to produce tracks on Strobelite Seduction, including the first single (released as an EP) "Move for Me".
+He worked with electronic musician Deadmau5 from Niagara Falls, Ontario, to produce tracks on the album Strobelite Seduction, including the first single (released as an EP) "Move for Me".
 The single became his fifth top ten hit on Billboard's Hot Dance Airplay Chart, reaching the number one position in its September 6, 2008 issue.
 It also gave Kaskade his first number one single on this chart.
 The dance single became a crossover hit and reached number 71 on the Canadian Hot 100 as of February 14, 2009.
 "I Remember", another collaboration with Deadmau5, became his first UK hit, peaking inside the top 15 on the UK Singles Chart.
 The video-clip which accompanied "I Remember" was filmed in Manchester, England.
 The single became his second chart topper on the Billboard dance chart.
 The follow-up single, "Angel on My Shoulder" with Tamra Keenan, was also a success on the dance chart, placing fifth on Billboard's Hot Dance Airplay Chart.
 His song "Step One Two" was the last single from the album, being released late in 2008.